pay-theory/pay-theory-docs/WEB/DEPRECATED.md

 const myPayTheory = await window.paytheory.create(API_KEY, STYLES)
 ```

-This function returns a promise that resolves to the Pay Theory object containing the functions listed below and all available [Event Listeners](event_listeners) and [State Listeners](state_listeners).
+This function returns a promise that resolves to the Pay Theory object containing the functions listed below and all available [Event Listeners](web/event_listeners).

 ### mount